arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 ## 🧩 **Special Tree Problems**

-* Write a method to get lowest common ancestor of two nodes in a binary tree in JAVA
+* Write a method to get the lowest common ancestor of two nodes in a binary tree in JAVA
 * Write a method to get a top view of a binary tree in JAVA language
 * Write a method to get a top view of a binary tree using pre-order traversal in JAVA language